 Business Administration

-The Bachelor's Degree in Business Administration provides students with a solid theoretical and applied foundation in the methods and content of business economics.
+The Bachelor’s Degree in Business Administration provides students with a solid theoretical and applied foundation in the methods and principles of business economics, integrating management, economics, finance, law, quantitative methods and IT skills.

 Director

-Over the first two years, the program provides a broad and solid foundation in core disciplines—management, economics, mathematics, statistics, law, and coding—along with the study of accounting, marketing, business strategy, finance, macroeconomics, industrial economics, and quantitative methodologies applied to data analysis.
+During the first two years, students explore management, economics, mathematics, statistics, law and coding, together with accounting, marketing, business strategy, finance, macroeconomics, industrial economics and quantitative methods for data analysis.

 Study Plan